A list of the community's

 contact details you find

 The policy has three parts: Interculturality; support to arts and culture in the SDC's partner countries known as the cultural percent; and the culture programme in Switzerland.
-A short video explains its content and illustrates the main parts of the culture programme at the SDC.
+The SDC Culture and Development Policy you find

 We are practitioners committed to tap the potential of arts and culture in our work at the Swiss Agency for Development and Cooperation (SDC).